embolalia/resume/resume.md

     -   Oversaw Enterprise Resource Management (ERP) systems conversion
         -   Researched and assisted in selection of new ERP system
         -   Provided one-on-one training to employees
-        -   Worked with Windows, IIS, SQL Server, Crystal Reports
         -   First point of contact on support issues, liaison between HB Davis and Epicor on advanced issues
-        -   Acquired necessary knowledge of general and specific business practices and system operations
-        -   Restructured and administered business networking infrastructure
-    -   Set up company email and cloud services through Google
-    -   Documented procedures for administration and use of ERP application, database, and network storage systems
     -   Evaluated and implemented open source alternatives to appropriate software
     -   Improved and scripted automation of common and time-consuming tasks
-    -   Worked with tools ranging from office applications to AIX terminal applications

 Education